serika-dev/Terms-Privacy/Terms.md

 # Serika.dev Terms of Service

-**Last Revised: 16/05/2025**
+**Last Revised: 11/08/2025**

+## 1. Introduction and Acceptance of Terms

-Schoolsquid Company ("Schoolsquid," "we," "our," or "us"), through its subsidiary platform Serika.dev ("Serika.dev" or "the Platform"), provides an advanced digital environment enabling users to engage with AI-generated characters and participate in various creative activities (collectively referred to as "the Services").
-These Terms of Service ("Terms") constitute a legally binding agreement between you ("User" or "you") and Schoolsquid, governing your access to and use of the Platform and Services.
-By accessing or using the Platform, you affirm that you have read, understood, and agreed to comply with these Terms in their entirety.
+These Terms of Service (“Terms”) constitute a legally binding agreement between you (“User” or “you”) and Schoolsquid Company (“Schoolsquid,” “we,” “our,” or “us”), the operator of the Serika.dev platform (“Serika.dev” or “the Platform”).
+The Platform provides an advanced digital environment enabling users to engage with AI-generated characters and participate in various creative activities (collectively, “the Services”).

+By accessing, browsing, or otherwise using the Platform, you acknowledge that you have read, understood, and agree to be bound by these Terms, together with our Privacy Policy and any other legal notices published by us.
+If you do not agree to these Terms, you must immediately cease all use of the Platform.
+If you are accepting these Terms on behalf of a legal entity, you represent and warrant that you have the authority to bind that entity, in which case “you” shall refer to both you and the entity.

+We reserve the right to amend these Terms at any time, with or without prior notice, by posting an updated version on the Platform.
+Your continued use of the Platform after such changes constitutes your acceptance of the revised Terms.

 ---

-## 0. International Scope, Compliance, and User Responsibility
+## 2. Definitions

+For the purposes of these Terms, the following definitions shall apply:

+- **“Account”** means the registered profile created by a User to access certain features of the Platform.
+- **“Content”** means all text, images, audio, video, data, and other material, including User-Generated Content and AI-Generated Content, made available on or through the Platform.
+- **“Intellectual Property Rights”** means all rights, titles, and interests in and to patents, copyrights, trademarks, trade secrets, and other proprietary rights.
+- **“Services”** means all functionalities, tools, and features provided by the Platform.
+- **“User-Generated Content”** means any content uploaded, posted, or otherwise made available by a User.
+- **“AI-Generated Content”** means any content produced by the Platform’s artificial intelligence systems in response to User input.

+---

 Serika.dev is accessible worldwide, but not all features or services may be available in all jurisdictions.
 By accessing or using the Platform, you represent and warrant that your use is in full compliance with all applicable local, national, and international laws and regulations, including but not limited to data protection, consumer protection, export control, and sanctions laws.
 You are solely responsible for ensuring that your use of the Platform is lawful in your jurisdiction.
 Schoolsquid disclaims all liability for any use of the Platform that is prohibited by law in your location.
 The Platform is not available in jurisdictions where its use is prohibited by law.